astrada/google-drive-ocamlfuse/README.md

 ### Troubleshooting

-This application is still to be tested thoroughly, so there are still probably bugs to discover and fix.
+This application is still under testing, so there are probably bugs to discover and fix.
 To be extra sure, if you want, you can mount the filesystem in read-only mode, modifying the configuration (see the [documentation](https://github.com/astrada/google-drive-ocamlfuse/wiki/Configuration)), to avoid any write attempt to the server.
 Anyway, the `rm` command will simply trash your file, so you should always be able to rollback any changes.
 If you